 - Liquids (3-1-1) can stay in bag

 That last perk is the most relevant to the liquids rule as you will not have to remove your liquids bag and place them in one of the bins when going through security.
-You can simply leave them in your carry-on and pass through the x-ray scanner without any issue.
+You can simply leave them in your carry-on and pass through the metal detector without any issue.

 New hand sanitizer liquids rule